 Percent reduction within a column followed by a different letter in uppercase differ significantly (HSD).

-After 1-day of the first spraying of treatments, there were significant variations in the per cent reduction of litchi seed borer among the treatments in both years.
-The per cent reduction of C. sinensis incidence ranged between 14.78 - 25.25% (F (4, 14) =4659.30) and 14.64 – 24.44% (F (4, 14) =48.42) for 2023 and 2024, respectively.
-Application of Spinetoram @ 0.4 ml per litre of water resulted in higher protection against C. sinensis during both seasons (92.62 and 89.98 percent borer-free fruits in 2023 and 2024, respectively).
-Specifically, the infestation levels were 25.25% after one day, 46.92% after three days, and 87.53% after seven days after first spray.
-Treatments with Flubendiamide and Chlorantraniliprole were the most effective after Spinetoram during both years.
+One day after the first spray, there were significant variations in the per cent reduction of litchi seed borer among the treatments in both years.
+The per cent reduction of C. sinensis infestation ranged between 14.78 to 25.25 and 14.64 to 24.44 during 2023 and 2024, respectively.
+Application of Spinetoram @ 0.4 mL/ lit of water resulted in higher protection against C. sinensis during both years (92.62 and 89.98).
+Specifically, the per cent infestation levels were 25.25, 46.92 and 87.53 on one, three and seven days after first spray.
+Treatments, Flubendiamide (Vale?) and Chlorantraniliprole (value ?) were found the most effective after Spinetoram during both years.

-Table 2:Bioefficacy of different tested insecticides against litchi seed borer, C. sinensis in litchi fruits (year 2024)
+Table 2:Bioefficacy of different tested insecticides against litchi seed borer, C. sinensis in litchi fruits in 2024